 About the Quailes

-The family of entertainers known as The Quailes has been performing together for… well, all their lives!
-With a house full of eleven children, Bob Quaile Sr. took inspiration from the Osmond Brothers and taught his oldest six to sing harmony around their dinner table in Somerdale, New Jersey.
-With barbershop classics such as, “Goodbye My Coney Island Baby”, “Bye Bye Blues” and “Bowery Boys”, “the act” started singing at private parties under the name, “The Quaker City Kids”.
+With barbershop classics such as "Goodbye My Coney Island Baby", "Bye Bye Blues" and "Bowery Boys", "the act" started singing at private parties under the name, "The Quaker City Kids".
 Private music lessons followed as each child chose an instrument and gradually added it to their show.

 Latest News

-COPYRIGHT - THE QUAILES 2011 - All rights reserved
+COPYRIGHT - THE QUAILES 2014 - All rights reserved